 We do not have early morning tantrums and struggles of him not wanting to wake up to go to school.
 Just the call -“Wake up Dhruv, it is 6.30.
 Which book would you like me to read to you?” and then I knowingly mention a random book title and he immediately gets up telling me whichever book he wants to be read.
 We have a quiet time for the next 15 minutes reading and then his batteries get charged up to get ready for school.

 I do lay down non-negotiable boundaries when it comes to safety.
 We have rules in the house which apply equally to both of us whether it is brushing the teeth twice a day, limiting the intake of likes of biscuits, chips etc to 2 at a time to eat in moderation, being polite and the most important amongst all is never blaming the other for our hurt.
-I know the last one is a bit tough for a 4 year old to practice and at times for me too but it serves to begin early and remind ourselves of it as a rule.
-He has surprised me when he practiced this one in a tricky situation while playing with his friend while I was waiting for him to raise his finger upon his friend so that I could take it with his friend’s mum.
+I know the last one is a bit tough for a 4-year-old to practice and at times for me too but it serves to begin early and remind ourselves of it as a rule.
+He has surprised me when he practiced this one in a tricky situation while playing with his friend while I was waiting for him to raise his finger to his friend so that I could take it with his friend’s mum.
 He inspired me with this.

 I am grateful for the beautiful relationship I share with Dhruv, presently, and for the things I get to learn from his behaviour